 With all these considered, we cannot deny that the Filipino people understand what it feels like to be invaded and not have an identity of their own.
-After years of oppression, the revolution started, and this has started the burning desire of the locals to fight for their country.
+After years of oppression, the revolution started, and this started the burning desire of the locals to fight for their country.

 The three women include Doña Marcela Mariño Agoncillo (who is now known as the Mother of the Philippine Flag), Lorenza Mariño Agoncillo, and Delfina Herbosa de Natividad (who is also a niece of Dr. Jose Rizal, the Philippine National Hero).

 The Philippine flag is made of silk, and it was first hoisted during the declaration of the Philippine Independence on June 12, 1898, in Kawit, Cavite.
-This date later became officially proclaimed as the National Independence Day of the Philippines.
+This date later became officially proclaimed the National Independence Day of the Philippines.

 Since the whole design is still new, other provinces in the country have adopted it but modified it to include Spanish texts such as Fuerzas Expedicionarias del Norte de Luzon (Northern Luzon Expeditionary Forces) and Libertad Justicia e Ygualdad (Liberty, Justice, and Equality).

 During the American period, the country had no choice but to use the American flag.
-By March 26, 1920, the Philippine flag was again displayed but with a minor modification on its color.
+By March 26, 1920, the Philippine flag was again displayed but with a minor modification to its color.
 Instead of using a bright blue and red color, it now resembles the colors used in the American flag to represent that the country is still under the American government.

-From 1946 to the present, the Philippines stayed independent and have been using their official flag, and the only difference that can be seen is the change of shades.
+From 1946 to the present, the Philippines stayed independent and have been using its official flag, and the only difference that can be seen is the change of shades.
 However, since 1998, the Filipino flag is following the colors stipulated in the Republic Act.
 8491 (S. 1998).

-In order to ensure that you will instantly recognize the national anthem when you hear it, please do check out the lyrics below along with the official translation.
+To ensure that you will instantly recognize the national anthem when you hear it, please do check out the lyrics below along with the official translation.